teenie-quaggard/yogaForPosers/README.md

 - Project lacks testing for randomized UUID (used as Entry ID) - this can potentially be side-stepped by refactoring and instead using a static Counter class to create unique IDs which are more human readable than UUID
-- Database is not rebuilding between tests
-- Database is not yet connected to app as a whole
+- Database is not yet connected to edit and delete commands, which throws errors when the test suite is run.
+- Using an in memory DB for testing
+- Potentially implementing JDBI with Maven for better abstraction of the database

  ## Things I learned
  - How to implement the [Maven Standard Directory Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)